K2eatures/kreatures-framework/README.md

 * Right-click on "kreatures-framework" and navigate to "Run as > Maven install".
 That makes sure, all plugins are compiled.

 * Open the project "app" and navigate to the "target/tools/asp-solver" and copy the ASP-Solver into.
-If needed, rename the executable to it to "dlv"
+If needed, rename the executable to "dlv"

 * Right-click on "com.github.kreatures.app.GUIApplication" and navigate to "Run as/Run configurations" and Choose "Java application" in the list on the left.
 Click on the tab "Arguments" and change the working directory to "app/target", then click run.